alukosdev/ccsp/frameworks/sabsa.md

 - Through-Life Security Service Management and Performance Management Framework

 !!!
-According to the CSA Enterprise Architecture, SABSA is part of the BOSS.
+According to the CSA Enterprise Architecture, SABSA is part of Business Operation Support Services (BOSS).
 !!!